goeiebook/creativelab/README.md

 ![simple circle, er, I mean a G.][simplified]

 [Here it is, live](https://www.creativelab5.com/s/m3JEdl).
 Encouraged by this, I began to edit the JSON hapazardly.
-I developed a workflow that went like this:
+The workflow went like this:

 1. Select boardStates field, CMD-c, shift-tab to terminal
 2. ```pbpaste | python -m json.tool > pretty.json```